 - Hispanic Population Percentage

 - Median Age

 - Household Income

 - Jobless Rate

 - Correlation with Actual Presidential Results (1916-2012)

 I loaded all of these data sets into the spreadsheet, set up the normalizing and summarizing formulas, and pushed the big calculator button.
-And got a result that feels right and good.
+And I got a result that feels right and good and reasonable.